 The following discussion outlines some of my philosophies regarding graduate education and expectations of graduate students.
 Hopefully this will answer any questions you may have about working with me and what is expected of you during graduate school.
 If you have any questions, please do not hesitate to give me a call.

 Research projects are proposed to various agencies that will help answer research and management questions.
 If a project is funded, it serves as the basis for a graduate student's thesis or dissertation research.
-Assistantships are advertised as they become available, generally through the American Fisheries Society (AFS).
-Though this is my primary form of soliciting applications, I encourage students that are interested in working with me to contact me directly because I keep potential candidates on file in the event a project receives funding.
+I encourage students that are interested in working with me to contact me directly because I keep potential candidates on file in the event a project receives funding.
+I sometimes advertise opportunities through the American Fisheries Society (AFS), but I usually rely on previous contacts with students.
 I will only accept a student if funding is available for a research assistantship.
-Once a student is selected for a project, the formal application process through the Graduate College begins.
+Once a student is selected for a project, the formal application process through the College of Graduate Studies begins.
 Requirements for admission to graduate studies is generally a cumulative GPA of 3.0 and GRE scores that are in the upper 50th percentile.
 In addition to these requirements, I prefer students who have substantial field experience and have been active in AFS.

 Stipends for MS and PhD students in the Department of Fish and Wildlife Resources (FWR) are highly competitive with other universities.
 Graduate programs generally require 2.5 years for MS students to complete, whereas PhD programs typically take 4-5 years.
 During that time, stipends will be supported from funding associated with the contracts and grants.
 If students are interested in gaining teaching experience, these opportunities are available and encouraged.